pavan191001/pavan191001/README.md

-I am Kakarla Pavan Teja
+I am Kakarla Pavan Teja.

 Final year student at IIIT, sricity, Chittoor, AP.

 I like finding new solutions for the problems

 More focussed while doing my work